gmilby/slingpic/readme.txt

 4. Clicking on "more" opens up additional sharing tools (all customisable)

 == Changelog ==

+= 3.0.0 =
+ - *Context Awareness*
+ - Enabling Context Awareness will make Slingpic much smarter, using the content in your blog Slingpic will provide more useful information for the user when they share.
+ - *Streamlined*
+ - Slingpic has been shrunk down from 17kb to 12kb, making it even more lightweight for your blog.

 = 2.2.1 =
  - Fixed bug relating to empty width/height values